rockhopsoft/survloop/README.md

 It is currently in continued, heavy development, with much happening here in early 2019, almost ready to go live.
 I plan to provide more documentation in the coming weeks.
 Thank you for your interest and patience!

-This was originally developed to build the
+This software was originally developed to build the
 <a href="https://github.com/flexyourrights/openpolice" target="_blank">Open Police</a> system.
-So until the SurvLoop installation processes automates everything, plus the bell & whistle options, please check out the Open Police package for an heavy example of how to extend SurvLoop for your custom needs.
-(Lighter examples coming online soon!-)
+It began as an internal tool to design our database, then prototype survey generation.
+Then it was adapted to the Laravel framework, and has continued to grow towards a content-management system for data-focused websites.

 The upcoming Open Police web app is the best live <b>beta demo</b> of the engine's end results, and feedback on that project and the SurvLoop user experience can be  via the end of the submission process:<br />
-<a href="https://openpolice.org/test" target="_blank">https://openpolice.org/test</a><br />
+<a href="https://openpolice.org/filing-your-police-complaint" target="_blank">https://openpolice.org/filing-your-police-complaint</a><br />
 The resulting database designed using the engine, as well as the branching tree which specifies the user's experience:
 <a href="https://openpolice.org/db/OP" target="_blank">/db/OP</a><br />
 <a href="https://openpolice.org/tree/complaint" target="_blank">/tree/complaint</a><br />